Samantha-Ruth/Social-Network/README.md

 ## Usage
-A backend databse for an up and coming social network!
+A backend database for an up and coming social network!

 ## Links!